 Learn more about the steps you need to take in caring for your puppy from our Dog Grooming Guide.

 French Bulldogs are known to have a few health problems, mostly due to uncareful breeding.
-Puppies that are professionally bred by reputable bulldog breeders suffer from fewer health issues compared to those bred by nonprofessional breeders.
+Puppies that reputable bulldog breeders professionally breed suffer from fewer health issues compared to those bred by nonprofessional breeders.
 At Premier Pups, we strive to provide healthy and happy puppies.

 The French Bulldog breed's life expectancy is 10 to 14 years.
 Although their lifespan is typically 12 years to 14 years, there are some in the breed that proudly and effortlessly exceed it.
 Popeye was a pied French Bulldog that lived to be 18 years old.
 Regular vet checks are recommended to ensure that your puppy lives a long and healthy life.